OkohDaniel11/OkohDaniel11-Project1-/README.md

 | **Contact link on About page main** | When clicked,the Contact page will open | Click contact link | Contact page opens |
 | **Social link icons** | Social link icons open relevant websites in new tab when clicked| Click all individual icons | All respective sites open in new tab |
 | **Required form fields** | form will not submitif required fields are blank and fields will be highlighted and flagged | Fill out form incorrectly | Form does not submit and highlights incorrectly filled in fields |

+### Deployment

+This site was deployed via GitHub pages using the following steps:
+- From the GitHub repository, navigate to **Settings**
+- In the left-hand navigation section select **Pages**
+- From the source section drop-down menu change Branch from **none** to **main** and click the **Save**
+- After several minutes the website is live and will be automatically refreshed with each Git push command.

+The link to the live site is: https://okohdaniel11.github.io/Project1/index.html

+To run locally:
+- Log into GitHub and click on repository to download ([Project1](https://okohdaniel11.github.io/Project1/index.html))
+- Select **Code** and click "Download the Zip file.
+- Once download is completed, extract ZIP file and use in your local environment.

+Alternatively you can **Clone** or **Fork** this repository into your GitHub account.

 ## Credits